Global Demographics and Population Projections

 The global Total Fertility Ratio (TFR) in the Lancet study was forecasted to be 1·66 (95% UI 1·33–2·08) in 2100.
 By 2050, 151 countries were forecasted to have a TFR lower than the replacement level and 183 countries (out of approximately 200 countries) were forecasted to have a TFR lower than replacement by 2100.

-A population may have below replacement birth rates and for some time also have expanding population if in the past it had above replacement birth rates, a large percent of its population were children and young adults, and experiencing rising life expectancies.
+A population may have below replacement birth rates and for some time also have expanding population if in the past it had above replacement birth rates, a large percent of its population were children and young adults, and the adult population is experiencing rising life expectancies.
 Or, the decrease in population is offset by immigration.

 Dependency Ratio.
 This is the ratio of the age categories (usually children plus over 65) to the working-age population.
-Because of aging societies, it is often the ratio of 65 and older to the working-age population.
+In aging societies, it is often the ratio of 65 and older to the working-age population.

 MAIN SOURCES OF POPULATION PROJECTIONS